binaryage/dirac/docs/main.md

-# Dirac Main
+# Dirac CLI

-Dirac Main provides a command line tool for easier access to Dirac DevTools functionality.
+Dirac provides a command line interface for easier access to Dirac DevTools functionality.

 By default `dirac` command launches Chromium with a matching Dirac version.
 This should be a replacement for your normal way how you launch Chrome for development.

 ### Installation

 Please use this one-liner to download and launch Dirac installer (by default it will install into `/usr/local/bin`):

 ```
-curl -s https://raw.githubusercontent.com/binaryage/dirac/master/install > /tmp/dirac.install && bash /tmp/dirac.install
+curl https://raw.githubusercontent.com/binaryage/dirac/master/install > /tmp/dirac.install && bash /tmp/dirac.install
 ```

 Alternatively you might want to download [dirac](https://github.com/binaryage/dirac/blob/master/dirac) shell script and put it somewhere on your system PATH by hand.

-### Quick start:
+### Quick start

-1. `dirac launch`
+1. run `dirac`
-2. in launched Chrome, open DevTools (CMD+OPT+I on a Mac)
-3. navigate away from "chrome://welcome" to some normal page, e.g. [clojurescript.org](https://clojurescript.org)
+1. navigate away from "chrome://welcome" to some normal page, e.g. [https://clojurescript.org](https://clojurescript.org)
+1. in launched Chrome open DevTools (CTRL+SHIFT+I or CMD+OPT+I on a Mac)
-4. in DevTools switch Console => Dirac prompt should enter `dirac.playground` and let you type in cljs code
+1. in DevTools switch to Console => Dirac prompt should enter `dirac.playground` and let you type in cljs code
+1. `(js/console.log (str "Hello" \space "Dirac!"))`

 ## FAQ